Tufin/oasdiff/README.md

 oasdiff -base original.yaml -revision new.yaml -strip-prefix-base /api/v1 -strip-prefix-revision /api/v2
 ```
 Note that stripping precedes prepending.

+## Path Parameter Reanaming
+Sometimes developers decide to change names of path parameters, for example, in order to follow a certain naming convention.
+See [this](MATCHING-ENDPOINTS.md) to learn more about how oasdiff supports path parameter renaming.

 ## Excluding Specific Kinds of Changes
 You can use the `-exclude-elements` flag to exclude certain kinds of changes: